Available 24/7/365 Columbus

 Contact Gerald Miller in Minnesota to Discuss Your Case

-More likely than not, having sex in a car in public could lead to an indecent exposure charge under Minnesota law.
+This information should answer the question: “Is having sex in a car a crime in Minnesota?”
+As you can see, sexual or lewd acts in public could lead to an arrest for indecent exposure under Minnesota criminal law.
 If you are facing these charges, it is important you seek legal help right away.
-Call the attorneys of Gerald Miller immediately for your free consultation.
+Contact the criminal defense attorneys of Gerald Miller immediately for a free and confidential consultation.
 Our team looks forward to fighting for your constitutional rights.

 About the author